USEPA/StreamCatTools/cran-comments.md

 - Handles a web service being down in testing using `testthat::skip_on_cran()`
 - Handles a web service being down in vignettes
-- Due to the lapse in government funding in federal agencies in the US, the web service StreamCatTools is built around may be donw for some time
+- Due to the lapse in government funding in federal agencies in the US, the web service StreamCatTools is built around may be down for some time

 -------